maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/databases.rst

 ---------
 `Inventory > Database`

-Databases are it all with data persistence responsibility, can be relational, norelational, in memory, distribuited storage and etc.
+Databases can be relational, no relational, in memory, distribuited storage and etc.

-We have some specific database, in this case, can have exclusive form
+The database inventory have a exclusive form for Oracle and MySQL, otherwise the generic form are able to fit on all databases types.

 ============ ========================================================================================================================================================================================================
 Field        Functional
 ============ ========================================================================================================================================================================================================
-Oracle       You can register ASM DB, CDBs, configurations like Rac, grid system and golden gate backups MySQL        Register some features like Master/Slave, Cluster with Aurora, backups services and more.
+Oracle       You can register ASM DB, CDBs, RAC, grid system and/or golden gate backups MySQL        It able to register features as Master/Slave, Aurora cluster, backups setups and more.
 ============ ========================================================================================================================================================================================================

 **Oracle**